Periodic Table

 Image From EcoleBooks.com

-When an atom has maximum number of electrons in its outer energy level, it is said to be stable.
+When an atom has the maximum number of electrons in its outer energy level, it is said to be stable.

 All stable atoms are in group 8/18 of the periodic table.
+All other elements are unstable.

-All unstable atoms/isotopes try to be stable through chemical reactions.
-A chemical reaction involves gaining or losing outer electrons (electron transfer) .When electron transfer take place, an ion is formed.
+All unstable atoms or isotopes try to become stable through chemical reactions.
+A chemical reaction involves gaining or losing outer electrons (electron transfer).
+When electron transfer takes place, an ion is formed.

 Examples

-1. 199 F has electronic structure/configuration 2:7.
+1. 199F has electronic structure/configuration 2:7.

 It can donate the seven outer electrons to have stable electronic structure/configuration 2:.

-1. 2313 Al has electronic structure/configuration 2:8:3
+1. 2313Al has electronic structure/configuration 2:8:3.

 It can donate the three outer electrons to have stable electronic structure/configuration 2:8.